Dates: April 22–29, 2017

 Venice (Day One)

-We will arrive in Venice in time for a group dinner to finally get to know each other in person, have an orienation for our shared adventure, and discuss the week’s itinerary and events.
+We will arrive in Venice in time for a group dinner to finally get to know each other in person, have an orientation for our shared creative workshop, and discuss the week’s itinerary and events.

 Venice (Day Two – Seven)

-In addition to the islands that comprise the city of Venice, we will visit several other islands in the lagoon.
+In addition to the islands that comprise the city of Venice, you will visit several other islands in the lagoon.
 Colorful Murano is best known for its glass factories, but the architecture is not to be ignored.
 Lovely churches are adorned from ceiling to floor; their arches serve to frame the beautiful artisanship of these glassworks.
-Further afield, we will find ourselves in charming Burano, a collection of islands divided by canals but linked by bridges.
-Often overlooked in favour of Murano, Burano is home to fishermen and lace makers, living in the small, brightly painted houses and is also known for its vibrant artist community.
-We will wander the streets in both these places and not only find great food but also come home with great photographs.
+Further afield, charming Burano is a collection of islands divided by canals but linked by bridges.
+Often overlooked in favor of Murano, Burano is home to fishermen and lace makers, living in the small, brightly painted houses and is also known for its vibrant artist community.

-During times of the day that have harsher light, we will spend our time on image discussions, impressionistic photography techniques, “traditional” landscape and architecture techniques (including the use of tripods and filters), learning to see, discussing how to create portraits of strangers, post-processing in Lightroom (applicable also to other programs), and any other topics that the group or individual participants would like to cover with the leaders.
+During times of the day that have harsher light, we will spend our time on image critiques and discussions, impressionistic photography techniques, “traditional” landscape and architecture techniques (including the use of tripods and filters), learning to see, discussing how to create portraits of strangers, post-processing in Lightroom (applicable also to other programs), and individual review and assignment meetings.
+We will engage in daily exercises designed to help feed our muses and better understand our vision.
+As a fitting reward for a long day of photography, we will reward ourselves each night with a great meal in one of Jeffrey’s and Winslow’s favorite Venetian restaurants.

 Venice (Day Eight)